Murders of Helen and Margaret Lynch: Abduction and murders

-Later, after 6:00 pm, Haight encountered Helen and Margaret Lynch as they walked along the road near Bedford Village.
+After 6:00 pm, Haight encountered Helen and Margaret Lynch as they walked along the road near Bedford Village.
 Witnesses observed the girls having a short conversation with Haight before entering his station wagon.
 After the girls entered the station wagon, Haight bound and gagged them.
 He drove the girls to an isolated road.
 There, according to his confession, he tried and failed to rape Margaret, and as she fought him, he mutilated her with a knife and strangled her into unconsciousness.

 He then drove both girls to a bridge, where he intended to throw Margaret into a shallow stream.
-However, Margaret landed on the nearby pavement, so Haight returned her to the car and drove to a nearby store, where he purchased razor blades that he intended to use to further mutilate Margaret.
+Margaret landed on the nearby pavement, so Haight returned her to the car and drove to a nearby store, where he purchased razor blades that he intended to use to further mutilate Margaret.
 He then drove the girls back to the bridge and threw Margaret into a stream, this time causing her to drown.

 Afterwards, according to his confession, he drove Helen to yet another remote location, this time near Armonk Village, and raped her.
 He then threw her out of the vehicle and onto the road.
 He kicked her until her body was oriented with her head next to the wheel of his car.
 Then he drove the car over her head several times.
 Afterwards, he drove her body to a separate bridge near the Kensico Reservoir, and threw her body into a large creek.